huggingface/diffusers/examples/community/README.md

 ### Use common prompt
 You can attach the prompt up to ADDCOMM to all prompts by separating it first with ADDCOMM.
-This is useful when you want to include elements common to all areas.
-For example, when generating pictures of three people with different appearances, it's necessary to include the instruction of 'three people' in all areas.
+This is useful when you want to include elements common to all regions.
+For example, when generating pictures of three people with different appearances, it's necessary to include the instruction of 'three people' in all regions.
 It's also useful when inserting quality tags and other things."For example, if you write as follows:
 ```
 best quality, 3persons in garden, ADDCOMM
 a girl white dress BREAK